csov/orions-den/whitepaper/src/chat.md

 ## Onion routing

-We use onion routing as a form of decentralized VPN.
-Since we only need to relay requests to servers within the network, we don't need to be compatible with any existing TOR network.
+To access the network, users need to connect trough decentralized VPN implemented trough onion routing.
+Since we only need to relay requests to servers within the network, we use custom protocol optimized for this.
 Key differences form TOR (as an example):

 - we always use 2 relays
 - we use our own encryption scheme based of Kyber
 - the protocol is browser agnostic (we only require reliable connection)
+- clients can choose the route, which means they can create routes trough nearby relays (within same continent) to speed up the connection

 ### Setup